 Most plastics industry facilities are in states regulated by the federal Occupational Safety and Health Administration (OSHA); others are under OSHA-approved State Plans administered by agencies in those states.
 PLASTICS monitors and responds to their initiatives, engaging with regulatory agencies and participating in the rulemaking process to meet the needs of our members.

-PLASTICS is engaged with the National Fire Protection Association (NFPA) on standards addressing the fundamentals of combustible dust and preventing incidents from activities with combustible particulate solids.
+PLASTICS engages with the National Fire Protection Association (NFPA) on standards addressing combustible dust and particulate solids.